AFC Championship expert predictions: Broncos vs. Patriots final score, picks, odds

-AFC Championship staff predictions: Broncos vs. Patriots final score picks, odds for NFL playoff game
+AFC Championship staff picks: Predictions, odds and more for Broncos vs. Patriots NFL playoff game

 CBS Sports has weighed in on who'll win the AFC Championship and advance to Super Bowl LX